Programme

 Wartime History of Exeter Airport (RAF Exeter) 1937 to 1945 by Chris Wiseman

-Chris Wiseman has lived in Exeter, Devon, all his life from 1960 and is passionate about aviation.
-Last year we heard the hist of the Polish 307 Squadron based at Exeter and this talk aims to complete the wartime history including when the Americans came.
+Chris Wiseman has lived in Exeter, Devon, all his life and is passionate about aviation.
+Last year we heard the history of the Polish 307 Squadron based at Exeter and this talk aims to complete the wartime history including when the Americans came.

 Tuesday October 7th